All Rosemary Sutcliff’s books

 The stories of most of Rosemary Sutcliff‘s fiction and non-fiction books, including all her historical fiction for children, young adults, and adults are summarised here; also her autobiography.
 All dates are the date of first publication.
 Many titles have links to other posts about them on this website.

-Gradually reveals the mystery behind a humble horse-breeder Aracos’s award for outstanding bravery.
-It tells the story of a daring exploit when Roman auxiliaries and legionnaires fought the Picts on the northern borders of England.
-Standing in for Felix, a legionary sick with fear before a battle, he fights with great courage and then sees Felix receive the Corona Civica for what he has been through.
+Gradually revealing the mystery behind the award for outstanding bravery to a humble horse-breeder Aracos, it tells the story of a daring expedition when Roman auxiliaries and legionnaires fought the Picts on the northern borders of England.
+Standing in for Felix, a legionary sick with fear before any battle, Aracos fights with great courage but then sees Felix receive the Corona Civica for what he has been through.

 A woman whose beloved small dog has died finds him again when he is reborn in the body of a new puppy.
 Pippin is a tiny tan chihuahua who calls the woman Mommy.
 When nine, he dies, but convinces St. Francis in heaven that he must make the long journey back to Earth to be with Mommy.
 Mommy, meanwhile, believing Pippin will be reincarnated, bides her time and watches for the birth of chihuahua puppies on a specific date.
 In the spring, a puppy is born, and Pippin is reunited with his Mommy.
 She calls him Sebastian.

 Follows the early arrival of one tribe of Saxons in England.